-CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program June 14, 2019 (V1.0) Page 42 of 78
+CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 30, 2019 (V3.0) Page 42 of 84

-- All homes must incorporate resilient measures, which, at a minimum, must include: - o Rough-in for photovoltaic cell panels and electricity generator installation; - 600-gallon PVC cistern (UV resistant), anchored to withstand hurricane force winds according to applicable codes; - All "model home" components must resist hurricane force winds as per applicable codes and materials must be waterproof as much as possible; - Rough-in for gas stove where gas tanks are placed outside the home, as well as electrical outlet (120-240 volts) for electrical stoves; - Primary material of construction for the structure and site will be concrete with local manufactured cement; - Manufactured and modular homes may be used.
+- For design development before a site is selected the design of the "model home" shall assume: - The current approved requirements for zoning district classification R-I or its equivalent; - The lots in which a "model home" will be built are flat and that the ground has adequate bearing capacity for the proposed structure; - All rooms of the "model home" must have access to natural light and ventilation.
+Bathrooms may be the only exception to this requirement, although it is desirable to comply with it whenever possible; - Bathrooms shall have showers (no bathtubs); - All doors must have a minimum 32-inch clear door opening width; - Kitchens must be open to the dining area; - Roof waterproofing system must comply with the Building Energy Code and installation must be uplift resistant; - All homes must incorporate resilient measures, which, at a minimum, must include: - o Rough-in for photovoltaic cell panels and electricity generator installation; - 600-gallon PVC cistern (UV resistant), anchored to withstand hurricane force winds according to applicable codes; - All "model home" components must resist hurricane force winds as per applicable codes and materials must be waterproof as much as possible; - Rough-in for gas stove where gas tanks are placed outside the home, as well as electrical outlet (120-240 volts) for electrical stoves; - Primary material of construction for the structure and site will be concrete with local manufactured cement; - Manufactured and modular homes may be used.